rdfostrich/article-swj2020-cobra/content/related-work.md

 together with their open availability and ease of use, they form a good basis for comparative analysis when benchmarking, which is why we make use of them during our experiments.

+Due to BEAR covering all query atoms we work with, and it providing baseline implementations for the different storage strategies, we make use of BEAR for our experiments.

 ### OSTRICH